hunting-seasons-in-pa

 • Submitting more than one application per season will lead to disqualification and potential prosecution.

-Harvest reporting: within 24 hours, each person who harvests an elk must take the animal, along with a hunting license and an elk license, to a Game Commission check station for examination.
+Within 24 hours, each person who harvests an elk must take the animal, along with a hunting license and an elk license, to a Game Commission check station for examination.
 Hunters will receive instructions for their elk check station location and hours in the mail before the season.

-Tagging: You must tag an elk immediately after harvest and before the carcass is moved.
+You must tag an elk immediately after harvest and before the carcass is moved.
 The harvest tag must be attached to the ear and remain attached until the animal is processed for consumption or prepared for mounting.

 To legally hunt elk in PA, you can use: